Signalling (economics): Introductory questions

 Signalling started with the idea of asymmetric information (a deviation from perfect information), which relates to the fact that, in some economic transactions, inequalities exist in the normal market for the exchange of goods and services.
 In his seminal 1973 article, Michael Spence proposed that two parties could get around the problem of asymmetric information by having one party send a signal that would reveal some piece of relevant information to the other party.
-That party would then interpret the signal and adjust their purchasing behaviour accordingly—usually by offering a higher price than if they had not received the signal.
+The receiver interprets the signal, updates beliefs about the signaler's unobservable quality, and adjusts a selection decision accordingly (e.g., hiring, partnering, investing, contracting, or pricing).

+Analyses typically specify which unobservable construct the signal is meant to proxy (such as ability, commitment, or future cash flows) and why the signal should align with that construct in the context at hand.
+Because multiple unobserved factors can jointly create information asymmetry, signaling accounts often clarify how a particular signal reduces that asymmetry rather than treating the information gap as a single, undifferentiated variable.

 There are, of course, many problems that these parties would immediately run into.